 On the other hand, Unilever has leadership at the heart of their EVP:

 “At the heart of our value proposition is that we build leaders… we develop leaders for Unilever, and Unilever leaders go on to be leaders elsewhere in the world.”

 Each EVP is unique and will most likely attract different candidates who align with their way of thinking.

-Once the EVP is formed it needs to be communicated – after all, you’re trying to attract (and retain) the best talent.
+Once the EVP is formed it needs to be communicated with a robust employee engagement strategy – after all, you’re trying to attract (and retain) the best talent.
 From job adverts to social media and internally from your induction and your office or building branding to your training programmes and internal comms, your Employee Value Proposition should be re-enforced to both attract the right talent and then make them ambassadors for your brand.

 Having a solid EVP doesn’t just help employees who want to choose the right organisations that will enable them to thrive, it also helps the business.

 A clear employer brand helps you drive a great reputation as a great place to work, not only reducing your effort to find candidates but also in screening them, as those who your EVP doesn’t resonate with will self-opt out of the selection process, significantly reducing the time hiring takes.

 Employee engagement is key.
 Your employees have come (and stayed) with you because they were sold on your brand beforehand, and you’re likely to be delivering what they want from an employer perspective.
 This in turn is likely to make them more productive and motivated, helping create growth for your company.